sir-serge/webDesignFinalProject/readme.md

 ## Overview
 The Pharmacy Management System is a web-based application designed to manage pharmacy operations, including user management, inventory control and order processing.
 The system supports two types of users: Pharmacists and Clients (patients).
+## goal ##
+this system was create for both patient and pharmacaist to
 ## System Architecture

 ### Technology Stack